Migrating from Smart Proxy Manager to Zyte API#

 Residential proxies#

-Zyte API supports both data center and residential IP addresses, and automatically chooses the right type of IP address as needed.
+Zyte API supports both data center and residential IP addresses.
+It automatically chooses the right type of IP address as needed, but it also allows you to force a specific IP type.

 Session management#